About Our FOUNDATION

 He conferred with his daughter Alexandria and his partner at the gym Colleen Delaney, who had solved her own medical issues, including Crohn’s disease, with a healthy diet.
 The three founded Move to Heal with a goal of helping those with mental health issues, depression, addiction, eating disorders, PTSD, abuse, or any life trauma, to achieve wellness and long-term recovery.

-Move to Heal serves nearly 200 people a week in gyms across Connecticut, and in Rhode Island and Massachusetts.
+Move to Heal serves over 450 people a week in gyms across Connecticut, Rhode Island, Massachusetts, and Florida.
 Participants receive free exercise classes, mental health counseling, nutritional counseling, and gym memberships.
 Best of all, they build and foster a community of support that many participants have called “lifesaving.”